ezbot-ai/docs/docs/04-guides/installation/08-nextjs-server-side-rendering.md

   - Default to `[]` predictions and proceed.
 Log errors for analysis.
 - **UTM not respected:**
   - Confirm you pass `searchParams` to your server helper and use `extractUtmFromSearchParams`.

----

-If you’d like, I can also link this page from `README.md` and add it to any docs navigation you maintain.